-If you’re travelling around Iceland via route 1, you will pass by the small city of Vik.
+If you’re travelling in southern Iceland, on the Road 1, you will pass by the small city of Vik.
 Even though it’s known to be Iceland’s rainiest place, you must definitely stop there for at least one night, so you’ll have the time to explore Dyrholaey, Reynisfjara Black Sand Beach and cliffs that overlook the city.

-I followed a trail, accessible to 4×4 vehicles or hikers, to go to the top of the cliffs that overlook the city.
-The path starts from the top of the city, on the left (leaving Vik towards the west).
+My favorite thing to do in the city was a short hike that leads to the top of the cliffs that overlook the city.
+The path starts from the top of the city, when leaving Vik towards west.

 It takes about 1 hour to reach the edge of the precipice by foot.
 Be careful, it’s really windy up there.
 The panorama is great, with Dyrholaey to your right and Vik to your left.
 According to my travel book, I was supposed to see puffins on the cliffs, which I didn’t.
-I have to admit a was a little disappointed because I thought I’d missed my only chance to see these pretty birds during my trip (don’t worry, it’s not the only place to see them).
-But I was lucky enough to witness some wildlife up there (several sheeps and mountain goats).
+I have to admit a was a little disappointed because I thought I’d missed my only chance to see those pretty birds during my trip (don’t worry, it’s not the only place to see them).
+But I was lucky enough to witness some wildlife up there; several sheeps and mountain goats.

 Dyrholaey is usually close from May 1st to the end of June because of the nesting period.